hanykowska/hanykowska.github.io/about/index.md

 ![](/assets/images/hanykowska_genesis_fast.gif)

 Hi!
-I've been called many names: Hanna, Hania, Han, Haneczka, Hanka, Hanula, Hanuta, Hanusia, Hanulka, even Heniek (my brother thought it was funny to call me by a boy's name).
-My full name is Hanna Nykowska.
+I’ve been called many names: Hanna, Hania, Han, Haneczka, Hanka, Hanula, Hanuta, Hanusia, Hanulka, even Heniek.
+My full name is Hanna Nykowska - everyone call me Hania.
+Welcome!

-Welcome to my world.
+I am very passionate about solving various problems and empowering people to do the same by asking questions and challenging their way of thinking.
+If you’ve met me, you know that I value transparent and, lately, compassionate communication.

-Apart from having to deal with my brother, my childhood was a happy one.
-Growing up in a family where everyone in my proximity had technical or math-related background it's no wonder I kept that direction.
-I went on to study biomedical engineering which is a fantastic field combining knowledge on human body and engineering.
+Growing up in a family where everyone in my proximity had technical or math-related background it’s no wonder I stayed in that direction:

-Currently on holidays 😎 I worked as a Data Analyst Consultant, proudly representing [The Data School](https://www.thedataschool.co.uk/) and [The Information Lab](https://www.theinformationlab.co.uk/).
-I have extensively used Tableau and Alteryx over the past two years but I also have some experience with python and now Jekyll!

-This blog will refer any technical posts, or anything I deem interesting, I wrote elsewhere.
-However, it is not just a redirect to blogs hosted on other websites.
-Now that I have my very own corner of the internet I can finally play with more things, eg. embedding Tableau dashboards!

-Look out for some personal development posts as I learn how to appreciate, celebrate, and nourish my mental health in personal and work lives.
+I’ve been working as a Data Analytics Consultant since 2019 and my areas of expertise are data process automation and reports building.
+In that section of my life, one of my ambitions is building reliable processes that reduce manual work and make my and others’ lives easier.

+To balance the mind and intellectual activity, I’ve been also exploring the artistic and spiritual side of me through classes and regular meditation.
+This is bringing up for me more and more questions on what a sustainable way of working means and how we can be better for one another.
+No answers yet, but they are something I will be searching for!

+I have set up this blog site back in 2020 trying to fill the time in lockdowns.
+It was a fantastic journey where I have learned a lot.
+You may have noticed that the last entries are not recent.
+Not recent at all.
+There are two reasons for this:
+1. Following the pandemic, I’ve been on a hiatus from online life, exploring the joys of IRL experiences.
+A comeback to online presence is imminent… - stay tuned!
+2. Unfortunately, I did not write a blog post on how exactly I set up the backbones of developing and testing this site.
+No blog that I could follow now on another laptop!
+Bear with me as I go through this process again and create more blogs in the near future.
+(I’ll make sure to properly document the process this time round!)

+Thanks for reading!